 "White Swan" coneflowers - always a favorite.

 Jane suggested that I develop another area off the deck - still far away from the back but yet close enough to me to enjoy.
 The area is sloped - which means I'll have to add a lot of black dirt to level it off.
 This partial-fence area (I don't know how it got past the developer) sits in partial-shade.
 Jane offered the services of her wonderful husband and his tiller and would be willing to dig this up for me for fall transplanting.
-Linda, from Garden Girl, do you make house calls to North Dakota?!
+Linda, from

 LOVED this creeping sedum - so much that I bought some when I returned home.
 It reminded me of cushion spurge and but that is so short-lived!